bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the Document Object Modifier.
+It gives us access to objects on the page and allows us to change the content.

 2. What is an event?
+An event is what happens when the page is interacted with.
+An example of this is an element changing color when clicked.

 3. What is an event listener?
+An event listener tells the page when an event is occurring.

 4. Why would we convert a NodeList into an Array?
+More can be done with Javascript arrays than in a NodeList.

 5. What is a component?
+Components are pieces of code that work together and can be reused.

 ### Git Set up